souavgro25/Portfolio/README.md

-portfolio with react js and tailwind css
+portfolio with react js and tailwind css ,react-scroll